ybecerra29/up-221-yesenia/README.md

 ![Here is one of my favorite views that I visit when I am feeling most stressed: Inspiration Point in Newport Beach!](https://user-images.githubusercontent.com/122328247/212580625-ae049913-3e0d-4f0d-9613-23f5f737e20c.jpeg)
 ## Course Description
 This course is designed to:
--Provide students with tools to learn how to critically evaluate and analyze spatial data -Learn how to navigate GIS mapping fundamentals
++Provide students with tools to learn how to critically evaluate and analyze spatial data +Learn how to navigate GIS mapping fundamentals
 ## Project Ideas
 I am open to different topics and am not set and stone what type of project I would like to pursue, I am passionate about environmental justice, climate change, housing, and the intersection of each that leave populations susceptible to life threatening conditions.
 I have worked with projects focusing on our unhoused population and individuals experiencing homelessness for the last few years, and am still passionate about.
 ## Course Objective